codeforkjeff/S275_ETL/README.md

 Teaching Profession (CSTP)](http://cstp-wa.org/), the [Washington State Board of Education (SBE)](https://www.sbe.wa.gov/), and the [Washington State Office of Superintendent of Public Instruction (OSPI)](https://www.k12.wa.us/).

-Jose M Hernandez [jmhernan](https://github.com/jmhernan) wrote the original implementation for teacher assignments following the decision rules suggested by the College of Education.
+[Jose M Hernandez](https://github.com/jmhernan) wrote the original implementation for teacher assignments following the decision rules suggested by the College of Education.